Clémence Poésy

 Clémence Guichard (born 30 October 1982), known professionally as Clémence Poésy (/fr/), is a French actress and fashion model.
 After starting on the stage as a child, Poésy studied drama and has been active in both film and television since 1999, including some English-language productions.
 She is known for the roles of Fleur Delacour in the Harry Potter film series, Chloë in In Bruges, Rana in 127 Hours, Natasha Rostova in War and Peace, and the lead role as Elise Wassermann in the 24-episode series The Tunnel.

 Early life and education

-Born in L'Haÿ-les-Roses, a southern suburb of Paris, she is the daughter of actor-writer Étienne Guichard and a French teacher.
-Poésy took her mother's maiden name as her stage name.
-She attended a bilingual alternative school, La Source, in Meudon.
+Poésy was born Clémence Guichard on 30 October 1982 in L'Haÿ-les-Roses, a southern suburb of Paris, the eldest daughter of theatre director, actor and playwright Étienne Guichard and French teacher Danièle Poésy.
+She has a younger sister, Maëlle Poésy, who is also an actress.
+Both Clémence and Maëlle later adopted their mother's maiden name as their stage name.
+She grew up in La Butte Rouge, a garden city and social housing complex located in Châtenay-Malabry, a commune southwest of Paris, and was educated at a bilingual alternative school, La Source, in Meudon.

-Her father gave Poésy her first acting job when she was a child; then she had two lines at age 14.
-She has a younger sister, Maëlle Poésy-Guichard, who is also an actress.
+Between 1978 and 1985, Poésy's father performed in an alternative theatre troupe called the Théâtre du Campagnol.
+Founded by Jean-Claude Penchenat in 1975, the troupe took over an abandoned 1930s swimming pool in Châtenay-Malabry and converted it into a theatre, known as The Piscine.
+Guichard appeared as a dancer in Ettore Scola's 1983 film Le Bal, and later founded his own experimental theatre company called the Théâtre du Sable in 1990.
+Clémence's parents also fed their children a white lie that the family's television set was permanently broken to discourage them from watching it; instead, they passed on their enthusiasm for film, literature and theatre, often taking Poésy and her sister, Maëlle, on trips to the theatre and cinema during their childhood.
+Poésy also recalled that her mother would read stories to her and her sister long after they had learned to read by themselves.
+The family eventually bought a VCR, but continued to pretend their television did not transmit live broadcast signals, an illusion that was eventually broken when Poésy walked in on her father watching a tennis match.

-After leaving La Source aged 16, Poésy studied drama at the Conservatoire National Supérieur d'Art Dramatique (CNSAD, the French National Academy of Dramatic Arts), the Atelier International de Blanche Salant et Paul Weaver, and Paris Nanterre University.
+During her time at La Source, Poésy visited Canada at the age of 13, as part of a month-long school exchange.
+After leaving La Source at the age of 16, she won a scholarship to attend the École Alsacienne in central Paris.
+She studied drama at the Conservatoire National Supérieur d'Art Dramatique (CNSAD, the French National Academy of Dramatic Arts), the Atelier International de Blanche Salant et Paul Weaver, and Paris Nanterre University.